josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/debugging-ios-on-mac.md

 Don’t panic.
 This option might *seem* extremely complex, but it’s not difficult, and it gives you a free, unlimited way to essentially use an iPhone on your Mac.

-The downside, however: this approach requires you to commit a _lot_ of time and disk space up front.
-You'll need several gigabytes of free disk space, both for Xcode and its simulator(s), so be sure you have that kind of space (I'd recommend 10–15 gigs at mimimum) before you start.
+The downside, however: this approach requires you to commit a ***lot*** of time and disk space up front.
+You'll need several gigabytes of free disk space, both for Xcode and its simulator(s), and the time do download all of it, so be sure you have those resources before you start.
+(It will take at least 15–20 gigs to install both Xcode and one simulator.
+You can get by with just one simulator, but you may want more.)

 <SideNote>Xcode is an app primarily for developing Mac and iOS apps.
 We aren’t going to use it for that, though; we’re just going to use its very handy device simulator.</SideNote>